kbubar/unvacc_testing_in_mixed_pop_repo/README.md

 ## Demo:
 Dataframes for each figure are included in the _dataframes_ folder of the repository.
 To replicate manuscript figures, load dataframes using the 'readRDS(filename.RData)' command, then execute the figure code in the appropriate file.
-Finely detailed heatmap data (in countourplot.R) will take approximately 12 hours to generate on a standard machine.
+Finely detailed heatmap data (in countourplot.R) will take approximately 2 hours for most heatmaps or 12 hours for Fig 7 to generate on a standard machine.
 To improve runtime, increase the step size on lines 31 and 32 in **countourplot.R** with 'by=0.05'.

 ## Notes: